open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

 The plug-in can optionally work with both IFTTT and with Stripe.

 #### 🕆 Stripe
 Currently, the plug-in allows integration with [Stripe](https://www.stripe.com).
 When a person signs up as a donor, it will create a stripe customer for the donor and attempt to synchronize the stripe customer details from WordPress to Stripe.
 We are working on the on-site charging mechanism, at this time you are notified by email the child that a sponsor is interested in, and the user's email address.
 If stripe is not enabled, then you are still forwarded a users email when they indicate interest in a child.
+No card information is handled by the plugin other than contact information.
 Please note that the stripe API keys are stored right now in clear text, and demonstrated to other administrators and those who have access to the database and backup SQL files.

  - View the [Stripe Privacy Policy](https://stripe.com/privacy)